 We've got snack food today.
 Because everyday is a snacking challenge for a weight watcher like myself, and probably you too!
 So when I can make amazing snacks like these raw veggies and green pea and mint hummus happen, I'm winning.
 And with just a few ingredients, a blender and about 5 minutes, you'll be winning on the snack front too.

 So, we're 12 recipes into this blog and I'm about 4 weeks into the weight watchers journey.
 I gotta say, it's been a challenge to count the points and record everything I eat.
 I often forget.
 But I'm still losingweight.
 And I can tell you why.
 The thing that has happened is that I have drastically changed the way I eat and the consequences of this are staggering.
 I have more energy and I feel lighter.
 My posture has even changed.
 I stand taller and I have never felt more confident.
 Not too shabby for just starting to eat differently, huh!
+This recipe for hummus without tahini is a great option for you, if you'd like to skip that ingredient altogether.
+And this dip can be served with homemade tortilla chips or homemade flatbread crackers.

 In the past, mindless and emotional eating was totally my jam.
 'Cause nothing says I love you like a big 'ol piece of cheesecake, right?!
 And I would often not pay attention when I ate something like chips or